-One of the most common upper body musculoskeletal complaints we see in our massage and acupuncture clinic is hands down: one sided shoulder problems.
+Shoulder pain and posture are related almost always.
+One of the most common upper body musculoskeletal complaints we see in our health clinic is hands down: one sided shoulder problems.

 Clients with shoulder and neck tension are very common at ViVi Therapy.
-People regularly seek massage therapy and acupuncture for one sided shoulder dysfunction.
+People regularly seek massage therapy and acupuncture, kinesiology education for one sided shoulder dysfunction.
 This post will highlight some detail and solutions to help you understand and learn more about your shoulder and what you can do to make some significant changes right from home.

 Let’s get started.
-But before we dive in I want to thank Marissa Hoen RMT Kineseology student at University of Victoria and Movement aficionado for her amazing pics and illustrations below.
-You can book online with Marissa in June 2020.
-We should be back to work then!
+But before we dive in I want to thank Marissa Hoen a Kineseology student at University of Victoria and Movement aficionado for her amazing pics and illustrations below.

-As well I direct you to our ViVi Therapy Massage and Acupuncture Facebook page to view the strengthening tutorial from Harland Derkson RMT described below.
-He can be booked online in June as well and I thank him for creating these educational videos that are easy to follow and invaluable for your progress.
+As well I direct you to our ViVi Therapy Integrated Health Facebook page to view strengthening tutorial from Harland Derkson RMT described below.
+He can be booked online and I thank him for creating these educational videos that are easy to follow and invaluable for your progress.

 An excellent collaboration brought to you by members of our ViVi Team.